Kgray44/DIY_Arduino_E-Scooter/README.md

 ## NOTE

 Remember to always use the latest code version!
-Any previous versions may not work properly.
-The newest version is "V1.4" found in releases.
+Any previous versions may not work properly, although you can try to use them anyways if you'd like to.
+The newest version is "V1.5" found in releases.

 ## Explanation of files